pycurl/pycurl/README.rst

 Bugs can be reported `via GitHub`_.
 Please only use GitHub issues when you are certain you have found a bug in PycURL.
-If you do not have a patch to fix the bug, or at least a specific code fragment in PycURL that you believe is the cause, you should instead post you inquiry to the mailing list.
+If you do not have a patch to fix the bug, or at least a specific code fragment in PycURL that you believe is the cause, you should instead post your inquiry to the mailing list.

 .. _curl-and-python mailing list: http://cool.haxx.se/mailman/listinfo/curl-and-python
 .. _Mailing list archives: http://curl.haxx.se/mail/list.cgi?list=curl-and-python